texstudio-org/texstudio/utilities/manual/source/configuration.md

 problem.
 In addition newly saved files (save as) are automatically added to SVN/GIT control,provided that the directory is already under SVN/GIT control.
-If that is not the case, TeXstudio searches in \"SVN Directory Search Depth\" directory above the current diorectory for a SVN/GIT controlled directory to which the subdirectories and the TeX-Document will be added.
+If that is not the case, TeXstudio searches in \"SVN Directory Search Depth\" directory above the current directory for a SVN/GIT controlled directory to which the subdirectories and the TeX-Document will be added.
 If no appropriate directory is found, a repository is automatically generated in a directory called \"./repo\" and the